SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 For general instructions on how to add or modify widgets, see [To add a widget to a dashboard or a report](#adding-widgets) or [Modifying widgets](#modifying-widgets).

 <a name="asset-groups"></a>
-### To select groups or devices with children as asset
+#### To select groups or devices with children as asset

 If the asset is a group or a device with children, you see a folder icon next to their name as well as an arrow icon pointing right.
-Click the desired group or device with children in the list to open a new column level displaying all assigned assets to that group or device.
+Click the desired group or device with children in the list to open a new level displaying all assigned assets to that group or device.
 Select the desired assets.
 To return to the previous level, click on the back arrow icon.

 ![Select assets](/images/users-guide/cockpit/cockpit-asset-selection.png)

 If you want to select an unassigned device as an asset, you can find the unassigned devices in the **Unassigned Devices** folder, located on the root level of the selected group.

 >**Info:** You cannot select the **Unassigned devices** folder itself.
-However, all devices inside this folder can be selected on the next column level.
-Click **Unassigned devices** to open the next column level with all unassigned devices.
+However, all devices inside this folder can be selected on the next level.
+Click **Unassigned devices** to open the next level with all unassigned devices.
 Click the desired device to select it.

 ![Unassigned devices](/images/users-guide/cockpit/cockpit-asset-unassigned-devices.png)

 <a name="asset-search"></a>
-### To search and filter for assets
+#### To search and filter for assets

 There are two methods which can be used to quickly find assets:

 1. Full text search, and
-2. column filtering.
+2. (column) filtering.

 <a name="general-search"></a>
-#### Full text search
+##### Full text search

+On the **Configuration** tab of the widget editor you can use the full text search search field under **Asset selection**.

 Through the full text search you can find assets in the whole hierarchy, but it requires exact matches, for example, the whole name of the asset.
-On the **Configuration** tab in the dialog box you can use the full text search drop down field under **Asset selection**.

 ![Full text search](/images/users-guide/cockpit/cockpit-asset-global-search.png)